John Barry (composer): Career

 This was the turning point for Barry, and he subsequently won five Academy Awards and four Grammy Awards, with scores for, among others, Born Free (1966), The Lion in Winter (1968), Midnight Cowboy (1969) for which he did not receive an on-screen credit, and Somewhere in Time (1980).

 Barry was often cited as having had a distinct style which concentrated on lush strings and extensive use of brass.
 He was one of the first to employ synthesizers in a film score (On Her Majesty's Secret Service, also 1969), and to make wide use of pop artists and songs in Midnight Cowboy.
 Because Barry provided not just the main title theme but the complete soundtrack score, his music often enhanced the critical reception of a film, notably in Midnight Cowboy, The Tamarind Seed, the first remake of King Kong (1976), Out of Africa (1985), and Dances with Wolves (1990).
 Barry would often watch films and would note down with pen and paper what worked or what did not.

 Barry composed the theme for the TV series The Persuaders!
-(1971), also known as The Unlucky Heroes, in which Tony Curtis and Roger Moore were paired as rich playboys solving crimes.
+(1971) in which Tony Curtis and Roger Moore were paired as rich playboys solving crimes.
 The instrumental recording features the cimbalom (which Barry also used for The Ipcress File (1965) and other themes) and Moog synthesizers.
-The theme was a hit single in many European countries (including France, Germany, and the Benelux states), contributing to the cult status of the series in Europe, and the record featured Barry's The Girl with the Sun in Her Hair on the B side, an instrumental piece featured in a long running TV advert for Sunsilk shampoo.
+The theme was a hit single in many European countries (including France, Germany, and the Benelux states), contributing to the cult status of the series in Europe, and the record featured Barry's "The Girl with the Sun in Her Hair" on the B side, an instrumental piece featured in a long running TV advert for Sunsilk shampoo.
 Barry also wrote the scores to a number of musicals, including the 1965 Passion Flower Hotel (lyrics by Trevor Peacock), the successful 1974 West End show Billy (lyrics by Don Black), and two intended Broadway musicals that never opened on Broadway, Lolita, My Love (1971), with Alan Jay Lerner as lyricist, and The Little Prince and the Aviator (1981), again with lyricist Don Black.
 Barry also composed the soundtrack for the Bruce Lee film Game of Death (1978).

 In 2001, the University of York conferred an honorary degree on Barry, and in 2002 he was named an Honorary Freeman of the City of York.

 During 2006, Barry was the executive producer on an album entitled Here's to the Heroes by the Australian ensemble The Ten Tenors.
 The album features a number of songs Barry wrote in collaboration with his lyricist friend, Don Black.
 Barry and Black also composed one of the songs on Shirley Bassey's 2009 album, The Performance.
 The song, entitled "Our Time Is Now", is the first written by the duo for Bassey since "Diamonds Are Forever".